mocaccinoOS/website/content/en/docs/Desktop/Install/installation.md

 ## Choose Your Language

 Select your preferred language for the installation process.
-This choice will also set the default language for the installed system.
+This will also set the system language after installation.

 ![Calamares_Language](https://github.com/user-attachments/assets/c364f6da-fdcd-4905-946c-16a21e3b7e28)